You may want to use the church video, "The Works and Designs of God" from "Teachings from the Doctrine and Covenants.

-The Urim and Thummim were taken from Joseph but were returned by Moroni so that Joseph could receive this revelation (after inquiring of the Lord).
-They were taken back, then, but returned again in a few days so that Joseph could again inquired and receive Section 10.
-(History of the Church 1:21-23)
+The Urim and Thummim were taken from Joseph but were returned by Moroni so that Joseph could receive the revelation that is now Section 3 (after inquiring of the Lord).
+They were taken back afterwards, but returned again in a few days so that Joseph could again inquire and receive Section 10 (History of the Church, 1:21-23).

-In accordance with the revelation received in Section 10, which was about July 1828, Joseph went to work to support his family and did not restart the full-time translation of the Book of Mormon until April 7, 1829.
-(History of the church, 1:28, 32)
+In accordance with the revelation received in Section 10, some of which was received about July 1828, Joseph went to work to support his family and did not restart the full-time translation of the Book of Mormon until April 7, 1829 (History of the Church, 1:28, 32).

 TRANSLATION OF THE REST OF THE BOOK--OLIVER COWDERY

 Of Olivery, Wilford Woodruff wrote, "I have seen Oliver Cowdery when it seemed as though the earth trembled under his feet.
-I never heard a man bear a stronger testimony than he did when under the influence of the Spirit."
-(Quoted in Black, p.
-74)
+I never heard a man bear a stronger testimony than he did when under the influence of the Spirit" (Black, 74).